flatcar-archive/flatcar-docs/os/booting-on-cloudca.md

 ## Using Flatcar Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Container Linux Quickstart][quick-start] guide or dig into [more specific topics][docs].
+Check out the [Flatcar Linux Quickstart][quick-start] guide or dig into [more specific topics][docs].

 [update-docs]: https://coreos.com/why/#updates